GabrielETrue/DeepNNCourse/README.md

 1. 7/7/2025: First day of the course.
 Went over the first week of content including the general setup of the course as well as an overview of what neural networks are

+2. 7/8/2025: Second day of the course.
+This day was focused on conceptualizing logistic regression as a neural network.
+The instructor introduces a binary cross entropy function and introduces gradient descent.